webmakaka/javadev.org/website/00-index.md

 <br/>

-### GitHub Blocked my Free Account without any Warnings and Notifications
+### GitHub Blocked my Free Accounts without any Warnings and Notifications

 You may check: github.com/javadev-org is not accessible now.

-For that reason i have to move all projects to bitbucket.org.
+For that reason I have to move all projects to bitbucket.org.

 Another alternative - gitlab.com